Frequently Asked Questions

 When does the Rescue Express bus operate?

-Our transports run every weekend (except select holidays) picking up animals on Saturday and delivering them Saturday evening through Sunday morning.
-Transport reservations are finalized by noon each Thursday prior to that weekend’s transport.
+Our transports run every weekend (except select holidays) loading animals on Saturday and delivering them Saturday evening through Sunday morning.

 Where does Rescue Express travel?

-We transport animals from the greater Los Angeles area to northern California, Oregon, and Washington.
+Rescue Express transports animals from southern California area and from natural disaster areas throughout the United States to northern California, Oregon, and Washington.
 Our first and southernmost stop is in San Fernando, CA and our last and northernmost stop is in Burlington, WA.
-We travel along the I-5 highway and limit our pickup and delivery locations to exits along that highway.
-Our transports do not travel east or west of the I-5 corridor at this time.

 Typical Transport Timeline:

-- 7:30 AM Saturday – First Pick Up Location: Almost Home Pet Boarding in San Fernando, CA at 7:30AM on Saturday.
+- 7:30 AM Saturday – First Loading Location: Almost Home Pet Boarding in San Fernando, CA at 7:30AM on Saturday.

 What do you require for transport?